Pet Sematary Two

 Pet Sematary Two is a 1992 American supernatural horror film directed by Mary Lambert and written by Richard Outten.
 It is the sequel to the film Pet Sematary (1989), which was based on Stephen King's 1983 novel of the same name and the second film in the Pet Sematary film series.
+The film stars Edward Furlong, Anthony Edwards and Clancy Brown.
+The film follows a L.A. veterinarian and his 13 year-old son move to Ludlow, Maine to rebuild their lives after a family tragedy.
+When the boy's new friend loses his dog, they conduct a secret burial at an infamous pet cemetery, starting a terrifying chain of events.

-The film stars Edward Furlong, Anthony Edwards, and Clancy Brown.
-Pet Sematary Two was theatrically released in the United States on August 28, 1992, by Paramount Pictures and grossed $17.1 million worldwide.
-It received negative reviews from critics upon release, however in subsequent years it has become a cult film.
+Pet Sematary Two was theatrically released in the United States on August 28, 1992, by Paramount Pictures.
+The film grossed $17.1 million worldwide and received negative reviews from critics upon release, however in subsequent years it has developed a cult following.

 Plot

-A few years after the events of the first film and following the accidental death of his mother Renee, 13-year-old Jeff Matthews and his veterinarian father, Chase, move to Ludlow, Maine, his mother's hometown.
+A few years after the events of the first film and following the accidental death of his mother Renee Hallow-Matthews, 13-year-old Jeff Matthews and his veterinarian father, Chase, move to Ludlow, Maine, Renee's hometown.
 He's introduced to the belligerent town sheriff, Gus Gilbert, and his stepson, Drew, whom Gus abuses relentlessly.
 Jeff also draws the ire of local bully Clyde Parker, who tells him the story of the Creed family and the legend of the Miꞌkmaq Indian burial ground.

 One night, Gus shoots and kills Drew's beloved dog Zowie after the dog disturbs him during sex.
-Drew asks Jeff to help him bury the dog in the Miꞌkmaq burial ground to see if the rumors are true that it can resurrect the dead.
+Drew asks Jeff to help him bury Zowie in the Miꞌkmaq burial ground to see if the rumors are true that it can resurrect the dead.
 Zowie does indeed return from the dead but is uncharacteristically fierce.
 Chase treats Zowie for his gunshot wound, which refuses to heal; even more bizarre is the fact that Zowie has no heartbeat.
 Chase sends a sample of Zowie's blood to a lab.
 It turns out that Zowie's cells have completely deteriorated and are no different from those of a dead canine.

 Jeff and Drew go to the Pet Semetery on Halloween for a night of horror stories with local boys.
-When Gus finds out that Drew's mother allowed him to go despite being grounded, he rushes to the cemetery and breaks up the party.
-He attacks his stepson, but just as he is about to hit him with a grave marker, Zowie suddenly appears.
-The dog fatally mauls Gus, whom the boys subsequently bury at the Indian burial ground.
+When Gus finds out that Drew's mother Amanda allowed him to go despite being grounded, he rushes to the cemetery and breaks up the party.
+He attacks Drew, but just as he is about to hit him with a grave marker, Zowie suddenly appears.
+Zowie fatally mauls Gus, whom the boys subsequently bury at the Indian burial ground.
 Gus returns to life; he now moves stiffly and rarely speaks, but treats Drew better.
-Over time, Gus becomes increasingly crude and sadistic, sexually assaulting Drew's mother and brutally skinning the pet rabbits for dinner.
+Over time, Gus becomes increasingly crude and sadistic, sexually assaulting Amanda and brutally skinning the pet rabbits for dinner.